Information for businesses

 |Large customers who use more than 10 million litres (ML) per year.
 For example: aged care facilities, shopping centres, food production||Continue to develop and implement WEMP||Continue to develop and implement agreed actions within your WEMP|

 |Business customers who use less than 10 million litres (ML) per year.
 For example: nurseries, landscapers, market gardeners, commercial growers, offices, cafes||We encourage you to identify water saving measures within your business||Identify how you can save water in your business using our fact sheets below|

 Exemptions for business

-While the majority of customers should be able to accommodate Level 1 water restrictions, we recognise that some businesses rely on outdoor water use for continuity of operations.
+While the majority of customers should be able to accommodate Smart Water Choices, we recognise that some businesses rely on outdoor water use for continuity of operations.

-Water use for critical business activities may be exempt from restrictions.
+Water use for critical business activities may be exempt.

 Saving water in business fact sheets